Arizona Legal Industry Reform

 As the report says, “The legal profession cannot continue to pretend that lawyers operate in a vacuum, surrounded and aided only by other lawyers, or that lawyers practice law in a hierarchy in which only lawyers should be owners.
 Nonlawyers are instrumental in helping lawyers deliver legal services, and they bring valuable skills to the table.”

 How Does Law on Call Fit in to Arizona Legal Reform?

 Law on Call has submitted an application for an Alternative Business Structure in Arizona.
 We’re thrilled (to say the least) about the possibility of providing our low-cost and accessible legal services in the Grand Canyon State.

 Is Arizona the Only State Pursuing Legal Industry Reform?

 No!
 At least a dozen states are considering legal industry reform and researching the access to justice gap.

-In Utah, the legal regulatory Sandbox is up and running and Law on Call has been in operation there since Winter 2021.
+Legal reform in Utah takes the form of the legal regulatory Sandbox, and Law on Call has been in operation there since Winter 2021.
 In California, legal reform may end up resembling Arizona’s or Utah’s models, or something else entirely—all options are still on the table.
 And in Florida, legal reforms are inching closer to implementation.

 Legal industry reform is just beginning.